yachty66/pantheon/Notes.md

 ## practical next steps

-- [x] make a kml file
-    - first create a basic kml file which contains one single marker with random image
-    - if above works try to add a simple description to this
-- [x] go through feedback from twitter
-- [x] Create map "Y Combinator Companies San Francisco" and make it shareable so that i can access it from my phone and also wobbert
-- [x] add button to website via which people can access the map
-- [ ] add all VC companies to the map
+- [ ] make and add new dataset
-    - [ ] make a list with all the VC companies from https://vc-mapping.gilion.com/venture-capital-firms/san-francisco?5825b8f1_page=3
+- [ ] add them to pantheon
-    - [ ] setup an agent which gets the address of each VC in san francisco with source and also the url of the VC
-    - [ ] make map "VC companies San Francisco"
+- [ ] add google analytics
+- [ ] cleanup my existing datasets and upload them to kaggle?
-- [ ] make a selector button and adjust the button with which the map is shared
+- [ ] make a dataset of all the people from github and think how i can integrate this on pantheon

 ## next steps